Pierre-Lannoy/wp-opcache-manager/readme.txt

 * toggle on/off main settings - see `wp help opcache settings` for details;
 * obtain operational statistics - see `wp help opcache analytics` for details.

-For a full help on WP-CLI commands in OPcache Manager, please [read this guide](https://github.com/Pierre-Lannoy/wp-opcache-manager/blob/master/WP-CLI.md).
+For a full help on WP-CLI commands in OPcache Manager, please [read this guide](https://perfops.one/opcache-manager-wpcli).

+> **OPcache Manager** is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 **OPcache Manager** is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.